Author: Jarod Bona

 There was a way around a violation, known as the Colgate exception, whereby a supplier would unilaterally develop a policy that its product must be sold at a certain price or it would terminate dealers.
 This well-known exception was based on the idea that, in most situations, companies had no obligation to deal with any particular company and could refuse to deal with distributors if they wanted.
 Of course, if the supplier entered a contract with the distributor to sell the supplier’s products at certain prices, that was an entirely different story.
 The antitrust law brought in the cavalry in those cases.

-You can read my blog post about the Colgate exception here: The Colgate Doctrine and Other Alternatives to Resale-Price-Maintenance Agreements.
+You can read our article about the Colgate exception here: The Colgate Doctrine and Other Alternatives to Resale-Price-Maintenance Agreements.

 In 2007, the Supreme Court dramatically changed the landscape when it decided Leegin Creative Leather Products, Inc. v.
 PSKS, Inc. (Kay’s Closet).
 The question presented to the Supreme Court in Leegin was whether to overrule an almost 100-year old precedent (Dr. Miles Medical Co.) that established the rule that resale-price maintenance was per se illegal under the Sherman Act.

-Over the years, the Supreme Court had gradually backed away from per se antitrust liability for other types of vertical agreements.
+After its decision in the Dr. Miles case, the Supreme Court had gradually backed away from per se antitrust liability for other types of vertical agreements.
 For example, the Court earlier changed course and applied the rule of reason instead of the per se rule to vertical price agreements that set maximum pricing and vertical agreements that did not involve prices.
 But until Leegin, minimum price agreements between a manufacturer and distributor (or retailer) were always considered per se antitrust violations.

-Before delving into its substantive analysis, the Supreme Court interestingly noted that the existing per se rule developed from the common-law rule that a general restraint on alienation is ordinarily invalid.
+In Leegin, before delving into its substantive analysis, the Supreme Court interestingly noted that the existing per se rule against resale price maintenance agreements developed from the common-law rule that a general restraint on alienation is ordinarily invalid.
 A resale-price-maintenance agreement is, in fact, a restraint on alienation because the supplier sells a good to a distributor and tells the distributor that it must sell that good at a price that is at least a certain amount.
 And, as the Supreme Court explained, concerns about restraints on alienation developed from property and real estate: “the rule arose from restrictions removing real property from the stream of commerce for generations.”

-The typical naked per se antitrust violation is conduct that rarely if ever has pro-competitive benefits.
+The typical naked per se antitrust violation is conduct that rarely if ever has pro-competitive benefits: bid rigging, for example.
 That is why the Supreme Court has seen fit to declare the actions per se illegal under the Sherman Act—there is little concern about deterring or prohibiting competitively beneficial activity.
 A rule-of-reason claim is complicated and expensive, so the per se shortcut saves a lot on administrative costs and incents plaintiffs to enforce the antitrust laws as private attorney generals.

 Because the Court ultimately concluded that resale-price-maintenance agreements will henceforth be adjudged under the rule-of-reason, you should really pay attention to these sections.
 The Court supplies a roadmap of factors that will either add or detract from an agreement’s likely legality.